kognifai/Galore/SDK-documentation/casestudy.md

 ==========

 Each node in the asset model can store attributes.
-Some of the attributes are used by galore itself to store important information about that particular part of the system.
+Some of the attributes are used by Galore itself to store important information about that particular part of the system.
 For example:

 -   Node name